paolopinakamalufet/Rivan_Day3/_Network Connectivity.md

 &nbsp;

 ### OSPF States
 D: __Down__ - The initial state where no hello packets have been received from a neighbor
-I: __Init__ - A hello packet has been received from a neighbor, but that neighbor's Router ID was not included in the hello packet, indicating a lack of bidirectional communication yet
+I: __Init__ - A hello packet has been received from a neighbor, but that neighbor's Router ID was not included in the hello packet, indicating a lack of bidirectional communication
 T: __Two-way__ - Bidirectional communication is established, as both routers have received each other's Router IDs in hello packets.
 DR/BDR Election occurs.
 E: __Exstart__ - Routers determine who will be the master and who will be the slave for the upcoming database exchange.
 The router with the higher Router ID becomes the master and begins the exchange of Database Description (DBD) packets, synchronizing sequence numbers.
 E: __Exchange__ - Routers exchange DBD packets to describe their Link State Databases (LSDBs).
 They compare the contents and identify any missing link-state information
 L: __Loading__ - Routers request the missing link-state information by sending Link-State Requests (LSRs).
 They then receive Link-State Updates (LSUs) and acknowledge them with Link-State Acknowledgements (LSAs)
 F: __Full__ - the LSDBs are fully synchronized and identical between the adjacent routers.
 The routers have all the necessary information to form a complete network map and are ready to share routing data

 <br>